Wild Birds and the North American H5N1 Epizootic

 - excludes analogies, intro/outro, and music

-- transcript topics: Introduction and scope of North American H5N1 epizootic; Phylogeographic analysis and number of introductions; Flyway diffusion and cross-continental spread; Canonical hosts (Anseriformes) vs non-canonical hosts; Persistence times in wild vs domestic birds; Spillovers to backyard and commercial poultry
+- transcript topics: Introduction and scope of North American H5N1 epizootic; Phylogeographic analysis and number of introductions; Flyway diffusion across Atlantic, Mississippi, Central, and Pacific; Canonical hosts (Anseriformes) vs non-canonical hosts; Persistence times in wild vs domestic birds; Spillovers to backyard/commercial birds and their implications

 QC Summary: